 Private Health Insurance

-All Tufts students are required to be covered by health insurance (it’s a Massachusetts state law).
+All Tufts students (undergraduates and graduates) are required to be covered by health insurance (it’s a Massachusetts state law).
 All undergraduates and graduate students who are half time or more are billed and enrolled in the student health insurance plan.
 If you are covered by a separate policy, the policy must be through a U.S.-based insurance company and comparable to the student health plan.

 Health Insurance Waiver